idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 Implicit arguments, given in braces ``{}`` in the type declaration, are not given in applications of ``index``; their values can be inferred from the types of the ``Fin n`` and ``Vect n a`` arguments.
-Any name with a which appears as a parameter or index in a type declaration, but which is otherwise free, will be automatically bound as an implicit argument.
+Any name beginning with a lower case letter which appears as a parameter or index in a type declaration, but which is otherwise unbound, will be automatically bound as an implicit argument.
 Implicit arguments can still be given explicitly in applications, using ``{a=value}`` and ``{n=value}``, for
 example: